Chippewa Lake Park: Chippewa Lake Park: 1898–1969

 The Beach family kept the park running successfully into the 1960s.
-Eventually, Chippewa Lake would feature three roller coasters, flying cages, a Ferris wheel, carousel, Tumble Bug, ballroom, and many other rides.
+Eventually, it would feature three roller coasters, flying cages, a Ferris wheel, a carousel, a Tumble Bug, a ballroom, and many other rides.

 Resale and closure: 1969–1978

-Chippewa Lake was acquired by Continental Business Enterprises in 1969, and the company developed plans to transform the park into more of a summer resort; these plans, however, drew very little public interest and funding and most of the plans were scrapped.
-The park would later close in 1978 - which was the park's centennial season - under the company's ownership, owing to factors like competition from nearby Cedar Point and the now defunct Geauga Lake amusement parks, as well as the decline of steel and rubber production in the surrounding areas.
-It was largely unknown to the public that the park's 100th season would be its last; the park closed rather secretly without any big media coverage or massive public outcry.
-When the park shut down, former owner Parker Beach made a request to his family that he be buried there when he died.
-In the 2007 documentary, "Welcome Back Riders", it is stated that although permission was never granted & although there were no formal papers, there is one lone gravestone in the park, at the very end of the documentary, it says Be respectful if you try to find Parker Beach's Grave.
-Let him enjoy his park in peace. ...It's by the roller coaster.
+Chippewa Lake was acquired by Continental Business Enterprises in 1969, and the company developed plans to transform the park into more of a summer resort.
+These plans drew very little public interest and funding so most were scrapped.
+The park closed in 1978 - its centennial season - under the company's ownership, owing to factors like competition from nearby Cedar Point and the now defunct Geauga Lake, as well as the decline of steel and rubber production in the surrounding areas.
+It was largely unknown to the public that the park's centennial season would be its last; it closed rather secretly without any big media coverage or massive public outcry.

 Abandonment and deterioration: 1978–2008

-After the park's closure in 1978, the land the park was situated on was left largely untouched and all of the rides and buildings were left standing, in which up until the end of the 1990s the park remained in fairly good condition and some of the rides were still usable.
-By the 2000s, however, large trees began growing through rides like the coaster and the park's ferris wheel, and several buildings had collapsed or been damaged by the effects of the elements.
-All of the structures in the park became rusted and rotted without any hopes of repairs.
+After the park's closure in 1978, the land it was situated on was left largely untouched and all of the rides and buildings were left standing, in which up until the end of the 1990s the park remained in fairly good condition and some of the rides were still usable.
+By the 2000s, large trees began growing through rides like the roller coaster and Ferris Wheel, and several buildings had collapsed or been damaged by the effects of the elements.
+All the park's structures rusted and rotted beyond repair.